Adlexer/Embedding-Homework/1-build-linux.md

 ### 1.Setting up Termux application on Android phone

-I strongly recommend to download Termux in Google Play, version 0.117.
+I strongly recommend to download `Termux` in `Google Play`, version 0.117.

 If you don't have enough conditions to climb-over-the-wall, this branch had provided the existing APK files, but the following downloading steps may be seriously slow.